 Sager Fund

-Each year, Swarthmore hosts a symposium on a current topic for the lesbian, gay, bisexual, transgender, and queer community, supported by the Sager Fund.
-Recent symposia have explored sexual politics in the bedroom, boardroom, and classroom; queer media; coalition building across queer differences; queer people of color; the intersections of race, religion, and gender; queer activism; same-sex marriage and queer families; and transgender movements.
+The Sager Series presents high profile and prominent speakers who serve and represent the needs of the gay, lesbian, bisexual, transgender, and queer communities funded by the Sager Fund.
+Previous events have explored sexual politics in the bedroom, boardroom, and classroom; queer media; coalition building across queer differences; queer people of color; the intersections of race, religion, and gender; queer activism; same-sex marriage and queer families; and transgender movements.
 Students, faculty, alumni, and other community members gather to attend lectures, engage in discussion, and reconnect.

 Sager Summer Social Action Awards